 Investment income (loss), which consists of interest, dividends, income distributions from pooled funds, and realized and unrealized gains and losses, net of safekeeping and investment management and other investment expenses, is recorded in the consolidated statement of operations and changes in fund balances.
-Investment income (loss) on Endowment Fund resources that must be spent on donor-restricted activities is recognized in the Restricted Fund.
-Investment income (loss) subject to donor restrictions stipulating that it be added to (deducted from) the principal amount of the endowment is recognized in the Endowment Fund.
-Unrestricted investment income (loss) is recognized in the General Fund.
+Investment income on Endowment Fund resources that must be spent on donor-restricted activities is recognized in the Restricted Fund as payout.
+Investment income (loss) subject to donor restrictions stipulating that it be added to (deducted from) the principal amount of the endowment is recognized in the Endowment Fund as capital preservation over and above the payout.
+Unrestricted investment income in the amount of payout is recognized in the General Fund.
+Investment income (loss) is allocated among the funds based on the Foundation's Fund Unitization and Capital Preservation Policy [note 7].